Missing You (Brandy, Gladys Knight, Tamia, and Chaka Khan song): Launch and reception

+In New Zealand, the song entered the country's Official Singles Chart at number six on September 29, 1996.
+By the end of October, it reached number two, becoming its peak position on the chart.
+"Missing You" stayed on the chart for 18 weeks, eventually being certified platinum by RIANZ for 15,000 copies shipped.

 Music video

 A music video for "Missing You" was filmed by F. Gary Gray, director of Set It Off.
 The video portrays Brandy, Tamia, Gladys Knight and Chaka Khan performing in different landscapes each.
 Brandy is in the middle of a grassy field under a tree; Tamia is in the middle of a wheat field; Knight is on a covered bridge overlooking a stream; and Khan is on top of a cliff overlooking an ocean shore.
 It also features scenes from the 1996 film.